wprichar/DevOPs-tooling/README.md

 4. Select the **public/index.html** file.
 5. In the `script` block with the `GoogleAnalyticsObject`, enter your tracking ID where it says `replace me` in the first `ga() field`.

-Do not commit and push your changes to the master yet.
-You'll first make a visible change to the application to simulate a new version update and then commit to master, which will kick off the pipeline.
+Before you commit and push changes to the master, you'll first make a visible change to the application to simulate a new version update.
+This will kick off the pipeline.

 ## Update app and start pipeline